-But the genre also has deep foundations of improvisation and reinvention, and jazz musicians will be just as tenacious and creative over the next few months as they have been all along.
+But the genre also has deep foundations of improvisation and reinvention, and jazz musicians will be just as tenacious and creative over these changing times as they have been all along.
 Here are eight jazz artists to explore as they launch new projects in 2021.

 A newly-emerged German jazz violinist, vocalist and composer based in London, Burnheart was the first jazz violin undergraduate student at Guildhall School of Music and Drama when she enrolled there in 2013.

 Charlotte Dos Santos

 EP Harvest Time is out now from the Brazilian-Norweigan singer, a mystical mix of jazz and neo-soul.
-Latin-American rhythms playful lie over the RnB beat of ‘Helio’ and in the flamenco flutterings of ‘Padre’, and Dos Santos’ jazz vocal soars above them all.
+Latin-American rhythms playful lie over the RnB beat of “Helio” and in the flamenco flutterings of “Padre,” and Dos Santos’ jazz vocal soars above them all.

 After slowly circling the edge of the London Jazz scene for a few years, his debut album due for release in February 2021 will no doubt introduce him to a wider audience.

-Spanning generations and nationalities, they released their self-titled debut last year, a collection of covers and originals that features their individual sounds complimenting each other with astonishing ease.
-It would be a headache logistically for the group to arrange a live tour at the best of times, but just imagine the awe-inspiring outcome.
+Spanning generations and nationalities, they released their self-titled debut in 2020, a collection of covers and originals that features their individual sounds complimenting each other with astonishing ease.
+It would be a headache logistically for the group to arrange a live tour even in non-pandemic times, but just imagine the awe-inspiring outcome.

 Nominated for Jazz FM’s Vocalist of the Year 2020.
-Cecile’s debut album releases this year, and track ‘Always Be Right For Me’ shows an assured, confident jazz star on the rise.
+Cecile’s debut album releases this year, and track “Always Be Right For Me” shows an assured, confident jazz star on the rise.

 GeeJay are powerful vocalist and songwriter Gina Jane and talented producer, saxophonist and keyboard player Jacob Lobo, putting out neo-soul jazz grooves.
-After Covid left them unemployed they moved out of London and took jobs helping elderly and vulnerable people across the UK, leading them to contribute the poignant ‘Lose My Mind’ to Fearne Cotton’s Happy Place compilation.
+After Covid left them unemployed they moved out of London and took jobs helping elderly and vulnerable people across the UK, leading them to contribute the poignant “Lose My Mind” to Fearne Cotton’s Happy Place compilation.